Thalapathi: Legacy

-Thamizh Padam (2010) parodied Thalapathi by featuring scenes with characters who are dimly lit and speak one-word dialogues.
+Tamizh Padam (2010) parodied Thalapathi by featuring scenes with characters who are dimly lit and speak one-word dialogues.
 Atlee, who directed Raja Rani (2013), cites Thalapathi as the main inspiration that led him to consider a career in cinema.
 Soundarya has stated Rajinikanth's hairstyle in her directorial venture Kochadaiiyaan (2014) was inspired by his appearance in Thalapathi.
 Baradwaj Rangan compared Kadal (2013) to Thalapathi, both of which feature a character "who yearns for a lost mother and who is coerced into a life of crime".

 Remakes

 Thalapathi was remade in Kannada as Annavru (2003).
-In November 2011, Bollywood producer Bharat Shah acquired the Hindi remake rights, despite having a Hindi dubbed version for this film released in 1993.
+In November 2011, producer Bharat Shah acquired the Hindi remake rights, despite having a Hindi dubbed version for this film released in 1993.

+Re-release

+The film was remastered and re-released on 12 December 2024, coinciding with Rajinikanth's 74th birthday.